Analytical Methods in Physics: Matrix Algebra: A Review

 {\bf Linear (in)dependence} \qquad Given a set of $D$ vectors $\{v_1,\dots,v_D\}$, we say one of them is linearly dependent (say $v_i$) if we can express it in as a sum of multiples of the rest of the vectors,

 We say the $D$ vectors are linearly independent if none of the vectors are linearly dependent on the rest.

-{\it Det as test of linear independence} \qquad If we view the columns or rows of a $D \times D$ matrix $A$ as vectors and if these $D$ vectors are linearly dependent, then the determinant of $A$ is zero.\footnote{Can you prove at least the ``columns" version of this statement using eq. \eqref{DetOfMatrix}?} This is because of the antisymmetric nature of the Levi-Civita symbol.
+{\it Det as test of linear independence} \qquad If we view the columns or rows of a $D \times D$ matrix $A$ as vectors and if these $D$ vectors are linearly dependent, then the determinant of $A$ is zero.
+This is because of the antisymmetric nature of the Levi-Civita symbol.
 Moreover, suppose $\det A \neq 0$.
-Cramer's rule tells us the inverse $A^{-1}$ exists -- and, in fact, is unique.
+Cramer's rule (cf. eq. \eqref{DetOfMatrix_CramersRule} below) tells us the inverse $A^{-1}$ exists.
+In fact, for finite dimensional matrix $A$, its inverse $A^{-1}$ is unique.
 That means the only solution to the $D$-component row (or column) vector $w$, obeying $w \cdot A =0$ (or, $A \cdot w = 0$), is $w=0$.
 And since $w \cdot A$ (or $A \cdot w$) describes the linear combination of the rows (or, columns) of $A$; this indicates they must be linearly independent whenever $\det A \neq 0$. \begin{quotation} For a square matrix $A$, $\det A=0$ iff ($\equiv$ if and only if) its columns and rows are linearly dependent.
-Equivalently, $\det A \neq 0$ iff its columns and rows are linearly independent. \end{quotation} \begin{myP} \qquad Show that, for a $D \times D$ matrix $A$ and some complex number $\lambda$,
+Equivalently, $\det A \neq 0$ iff its columns and rows are linearly independent. \end{quotation} \begin{myP} \qquad If the columns of a square matrix $A$ are linearly dependent, use eq. \eqref{DetOfMatrix} to prove that $\det A = 0$.
+Hint: use the antisymmetric nature of the Levi-Civita symbol. \end{myP} \begin{myP} \qquad Show that, for a $D \times D$ matrix $A$ and some complex number $\lambda$,

 \end{myP} Hint: this follows almost directly from eq. \eqref{DetOfMatrix}. \begin{myP} {\it Relation to cofactor expansion} \qquad The co-factor expansion definition of the determinant is

 where $k$ is an arbitrary integer from $1$ through $D$.
 The $C^{i}_{\phantom{i}k}$ is $(-)^{i+k}$ times the determinant of the $(D-1) \times (D-1)$ matrix formed from removing the $i$th row and $k$th column of $A$.
 (This definition sums over the row numbers; it is actually equally valid to define it as a sum over column numbers.)